 The last difference we’ll mention is an obvious one.
 Hemp buds are federally legal, while marijuana buds are not.
 If you’re going to smoke marijuana, make sure your area’s laws allow it first.
 And never smoke prior to driving or operating machinery.

-What are the benefits of CBD Flower?
+What are the benefits of CBD and CBG Flower?

+Hemp flower is great at promoting what researchers call homeostasis (full-body balance).
 It all starts with stress reduction.
 CBD hemp flower’s most popular uses include alleviating pain, anxiety, inflammation, and sleep-related issues.
-It’s thought that cannabinoids like CBD offer these widespread benefits by activating the endocannabinoid system and preventing the breakdown of certain endocannabinoids in the brain.
+It’s thought that CBD offers these benefits by activating the endocannabinoid system.
+The ECS, in turn, prevents the breakdown of certain endocannabinoids in the brain.

 - Lower stress and anxiety, including generalized anxiety and social anxiety symptoms

-- Improve sleep, by helping to reduce the time it takes to fall asleep, and making it easier to stay asleep, thanks to soothing and sedative effects
+- Improve sleep, by helping to reduce the time it takes to fall asleep and making it easier to stay asleep, thanks to soothing and sedative effects

 - Decrease muscle and joint pains, and help to manage chronic pain and involuntary muscle twitching

 - Promote “relaxed mental focus” and concentration, due to its calming but uplifting effects

 - Alleviate symptoms associated with epilepsy and seizure disorders (in both children and adults)